Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 - **What is it?**
   Azure Cosmos DB is a globally distributed, multi-model database service that provides low latency, high availability, and automatic scaling.

+- **What are RUs?**
+  RUs (Request Units) are the currency of throughput in Azure Cosmos DB.
+They represent the system resources (CPU, memory, and I/O) required to perform database operations.
+Each operation (read, write, query) consumes a certain number of RUs based on its complexity.
+For example:
+  - A simple point read of a 1 KB item: ~1 RU
+  - A complex query across multiple partitions: ~100+ RUs
+  - A write operation: ~5-10 RUs

+  RUs are provisioned per second, and you only pay for the RUs you provision.
+This allows you to scale your database's throughput independently of storage.

 - **Practical Example:**
   A global gaming platform: